highstrike/cakephp-compressor/README.md

 $this->Compressor->style(['site', 'store', 'pagination']);
 $this->Compressor->fetch('style');
 ```
-The fetch function actually outputs the generated css file.
+The `fetch` function actually outputs the generated css file.
 You should only call this function once in your layout file.
-You can however call the first function `style` wherever you like, in the layout, in a view file or in an element.
+You can however call the first function `style` how many times you want and wherever you like, in the layout, in a view file or in an element.

 #### Combine and Minify js files ####
 This is almost the same as combining and minifying css files with the exception of syntax change: